-In many cases, the use of pressure sensitive and HATS adhesives can eliminate mechanical fastening systems (staples, nails or retaining clips), and the inherent problems associated with them, such as cost, weight, and breakage.
-PSA and HATS frequently improve productivity during the final assembly process by providing a faster, more efficient way of attaching seals and gaskets to the end product.
+In many cases, the use of pressure sensitive and ST adhesives can eliminate mechanical fastening systems (staples, nails or retaining clips), and the inherent problems associated with them, such as cost, weight, and breakage.
+PSA and ST frequently improve productivity during the final assembly process by providing a faster, more efficient way of attaching seals and gaskets to the end product.

 To begin the adhesive selection process, it is important to have the answers for several basic questions: